smlng/bgp-hijack-demo/SETUP.md

 BGPmon also uses a virtual/alias IP interfaces with IP `10.168.1.100`.
 Its configuration is in `etc/bgpmon_config.txt`.
 Further, BGPmon requires its own AS (`AS65000`) for monitoring of its peers.

+## preliminaries

+The demo setup has depencencies that must be met before running the demo:

+1. install quagga bgp, check path to binary in `src/shell/start_bgpd.sh`.
+2. compile (and install) bgpmon, check path to binary in `src/shell/S01demo_init.sh`, and `src/shell/start_bgpmon.sh`.
+3. install snmpd, copy `<path-to-repo>/etc/snmp/snmpd` to `/etc/snmp/snmpd.conf`, edit the file and check path to python scripts.

 ## setup

-We recommend using multiple terminal/shell sessions to start and monitor the demo, e.g., using `screen` or `tmux`. _Note_: all commands are run from the root directory of the demo repository.
+We recommend using multiple terminal/shell sessions to start and monitor the demo, e.g., using `screen` or `tmux`. _Note_: all following commands are run from the root directory of the demo repository.
+You should not run the demo as root user, however sudo rights are necessary.

 For ease of deployment we provide a screen config to start the demo, run:

     $ screen -c etc/screenrc

 _Note_: navigate through all tabs using `ctrl+a+[0-4]`, i.e., goto the first screen tab with `ctrl+a+1` - sudo requires your password.
 The following tabs are created:

 - 0: htop
-- 1: bgpmon daemon foreground, creates also taps and start quagga bgpd
+- 1: bgpmon daemon foreground, creates also taps, starts quagga bgpd, and modifies snmpd.conf
 - 2: bgp update parser and websocket broadcaster
 - 3: webserver
 - 4: empty shell/bash